akka/akka-projection/akka-edge-docs/src/main/paradox/guide.md

 As a hands-on guide we will step by step implement a drone restaurant to customer delivery service where orders for deliveries between restaurants and customers are created in a service in the cloud.

-The drones continuously inform their local control center about their exact location.
+The drones continuously inform their PoP (point of presence) local control center about their exact location.
 An approximate location of the drones are replicated to the cloud service at a much lower frequency, only when the drones change location on a coarse grained GPS coordinate grid.

-The cloud service accepts restaurant orders and replicate them to the right local control center.
+The cloud service accepts restaurant orders and replicate them to the right control center.
 Drones interact with the local center to pick up available orders closest to their location.

 @@toc { depth=2 }